TCM Tongue Diagnosis Guide: How to Read Color, Coating, Shape, and AI Tongue Analysis

 Swollen/Enlarged Tongue

-- Indicates: Spleen Qi deficiency, fluid retention
+- May suggest in TCM: Spleen Qi deficiency, fluid retention, Dampness pattern

 - Often shows: Teeth marks on edges (scalloped)